-Teachers: Mrs R Brooks, Mr T Dugan, Mrs J Robinson and Mrs H Wilkinson
+Teachers: Mrs R Brooks, Miss L Reeves, Mrs J Robinson and Mrs H Wilkinson

 In light of the current situation, we are now setting online weekly homework.
-Your child’s log in details are in their green book, which should then remain at home.
 If you have any problems with accessing the online platforms or your child has limited computer access, please contact your child’s class teacher via the office.

 The links below contain parental guides for using different features of Purple Mash

 Spelling: Spellings are set every Monday and can be accessed online through Purple Mash.
 Each child has ten words which they can practise in their homework book before completing the Purple Mash quiz.
 Purple Mash quizzes need to be completed by the following Monday and children will be assessed in class on their weekly spellings each Friday.